-MICHELE NORRIS, host:
+MICHELE NORRIS, Host:

 Think back to the days when the space shuttle had yet to blast off for the first time.
 In 1977, NASA tested the Enterprise to prove the shuttle could fly and land.

-Unidentified Man: For 33 miles, the shuttle will glide and fly alone about 9 nautical miles on north.
+T: For 33 miles, the shuttle will glide and fly alone about 9 nautical miles on north.
 It will try to make a big turn up by the Atchison and Topeka Railway and go...

-Adam Frank is one of them.
+NORRIS: Adam Frank is one of them.
 He's been following the U.S. space program for decades.
 Frank is an astrophysicist and blogger for NPR, and he has these reflections on the day that the last space shuttle blasted off.

-Right now, there is a frozen moon called Europa orbiting Jupiter.
+ADAM FRANK: Right now, there is a frozen moon called Europa orbiting Jupiter.
 It has a surface of ice that is miles thick.
 Below that ice is a liquid ocean that goes even deeper.
 Who knows what unimagined ecosystems might thrive in those oceans?
 Someday, somebody who is inspired now as a kid is going to wander those frozen plains and drill down to explore those oceans.
 If we are smart in our choices, then those kids could still be our own.

 NORRIS: Adam Frank is a professor of astrophysics at the University of Rochester.
 He also writes for the NPR blog "13.7: Cosmos and Culture."

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.